Overview

 Designing for clarity

-Product design · User journey mapping · Prototyping
+Product design · UX mapping · Prototyping

 From design to release

-Design systems · Engineering handover · QA
+Design systems · Engineering handover

 Key improvements